Uk-Cat/SparxLess/README.md

  - Adding a global answer database (so you get the answer without using ai, just from people who had that question before)

 All credits goes to:
-Ant - For compiling and testing the extension
+A - For compiling and testing the extension
 Gemini - For helping to make the UI
 Claude  - For implementing the text/image extractor